Be1an001/vertex-ai-credit-card-fraud-case-study/docs/course-context.md

-The course emphasized topics such as:
+The course covered topics such as: